 Real-life example: I Tried 5 AI Logo Generators.
 Here's My Favorite from HubSpot

-Marketers are always trying to find ways to get and keep visitors’ attention.
+Marketers are always trying to get and keep visitors’ attention.

 “People love videos, especially quick-hit videos, and it keeps people on the page a bit longer and gives them a new way to digest the information,” says Erica Santiago, the HubSpot writer leading this experiment.